Why is this important?

 If you can't get a satisfactory answer to your tax problem and you are on a low income, a specialist tax charity may be able to help you.
 There are two main tax charities:

 - Tax Help for Older People (TOP).

 TaxAid runs a national telephone helpline service and face-to-face advice sessions in London and some major cities for people on a low income.
 They define low income as around £20,000 per year or less.
 They provide free and independent advice, assistance and advocacy to people who need help with tax or tax debt.
 They can help with problems about tax allowances, PAYE codes, tax arrears, self-employment, tax returns and HM Revenue and Customs administration and complaints.

 You should try to sort out the problem first with HMRC and look at their website before contacting them.
 Their tax specialists can often advise how to resolve the problem over the phone.
-If the problem is complex, they may be able to offer you an appointment if you call or email them.
+If the problem is complex, they may be able to offer you an appointment, but call or email them first.
 Their contact details are: